Education Loan EMI Calculator – Student Loan Calculator India 2026

 | Avanse | 11.25% | 1.00% | 6 months | 10 years |

-*Public sector banks offer lowest rates but may have stricter eligibility.
-NBFCs offer faster processing at higher rates.
+Rates are indicative as of March 2026.
+Public sector banks generally offer the lowest rates but may have stricter eligibility criteria and slower processing.
+NBFCs often provide faster processing and more flexible terms, but typically at higher interest rates.

-✈️ Study Abroad Loan vs India – Key Differences
+Check eligibility & FAQs →✈️ Study Abroad Loan vs Study in India Loan – Key Differences

 🇮🇳 Study in India